Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/07-speech.md

-# Recognize and Synthesize Speech
+# Exercise 01: Recognize and Synthesize Speech

+## Lab scenario
 **Azure AI Speech** is a service that provides speech-related functionality, including:

 - A *speech-to-text* API that enables you to implement speech recognition (converting audible spoken words into text).